udaykotian/End-to-End-Azure-Data-Engineering-Project-with-AdventureWorks/README.md

 # End-to-End Azure Data Engineering Project with AdventureWorks

 ## Overview
 This repository contains a comprehensive end-to-end Azure Data Engineering project that demonstrates the full lifecycle of a modern data pipeline using Microsoft Azure services.
 The project leverages the AdventureWorks dataset to perform data ingestion, storage, transformation, loading, reporting, and end-to-end pipeline testing.
 Additionally, it incorporates security and governance best practices using Azure Active Directory (AAD).
-The project was completed using a trial Azure account (`sumathi.ko@...`) with limited resources (e.g., 4-6 vCPUs), and since the user was on a Mac, Azure VMs were used for Windows-based tools like Power BI Desktop.

 ### Tools and Technologies Used
 - **Azure Data Factory (ADF)**: For data ingestion and pipeline orchestration.